nodemailer/wildduck/emails/README.md

   - **'Junk'** to store the message to the Spam folder
   - **'Drafts'** to store the message to the Drafts folder
   - **'Archive'** to store the message to the Archive folder

+You can include some resources as external files by using the same name prefix as the main json file.
+Name prefix can be anything, it is used to sort the messages (if you want to insert multiple messages at once) and also to group resources related to that message.

+- **name.json** is the main message file, this includes the general message structure
+- **name.html** or **name.htm** is the HTML content of the message.
+If this file exists then it sets or overrides the `html` property in message json structure
+- **name.text** or **name.txt** is the plaintext content of the message.
+If this file exists then it sets or overrides the `text` property in message json structure
+- **name.filename.ext** is included in the message as an attachment